-Renowned violist, teacher and former mathematician, Matthew presents a two unmissable seminars on the most important aspect of every musician’s development - what you do in your practice room.
+Renowned violist, teacher and former mathematician, Matthew, presents two unmissable seminars on the most important aspect of every musician’s development - what you do in your practice room.

 Class 1: Concepts